robotics-4-all/smauto/README.md

 end
 ```

-- name: The name for the Automation.
+- **name**: The name for the Automation.
 Should start with a letter, can contain only letters, numbers and underscores.
-- condition: The condition used to determine if actions should be run.
+- **condition**: The condition used to determine if actions should be run.
 See Writing Conditions for more information.
-- enabled: Whether the Automation should be run or not.
+- **enabled**: Whether the Automation should be run or not.
-- continuous: Whether the Automation should automatically remain enabled once its actions have been executed.
+- **continuous**: Whether the Automation should automatically remain enabled once its actions have been executed.
-- actions: The actions that should be run once the condition is met.
+- **actions**: The actions that should be run once the condition is met.
 See Writing Actions for more information.
-- dependsOn: Other automations which depends on.
+- **dependsOn**: Other automations which depends on.
 The automation will not start
     and will be hold at the IDLE state until termination of the automations
     listed here as dependencies.